Questions to ask when buying a puppy

 On 6 April 2020, Lucy’s Law was introduced which bans the sale of puppies or kittens in England from third parties or ‘middle men’, meaning that anyone looking to get a new animal should have to go directly to a breeder or a rescue or rehoming centre.

-Rescue is best when it comes to getting a new dog but if you are set on buying one from a breeder, it’s important that you do your research and find a reputable breeder where the dogs and puppies are cared for properly.
+At Battersea, we believe that rescue is best when it comes to welcoming a new dog into your life.
+At a rescue centre you know you are getting a dog that has been selected because it will match your lifestyle, and is healthy and ready for family life.
+However, if you are set on buying one from a breeder, it’s important that you do your research and find a reputable breeder where the dogs and puppies are well cared for.
 Further advice on this can be found at The Puppy Contract or Get Your Pet Safely.

 Things to consider before getting a puppy: